foundersandcoders/coursebook/learning-outcomes.md

 - [ ] We can map over an array to create a new array containing new values

 - [ ] **We can manipulate the DOM using JavaScript**
-- [ ] We can use different selector methods to select DOM elements according to their type/attributes
+- [ ] We can use different selector methods to select DOM nodes
-- [ ] We can add and remove elements from the DOM to change the appearance of our website
+- [ ] We can add and remove DOM nodes to change the appearance of our website
-- [ ] We can toggle classes on HTML elements to change their properties
+- [ ] We can toggle the classes applied to DOM nodes to change their properties

 ## Design